 This reviewer shared experience about bad quality and wants this business to "the $335 repair charge to my credit card has been disputed. no further action required" as the author lost $335.
 LTS is overall dissatisfied with Spectacular Computer Repair and uploaded a picture.
 Reviewer wants customer support to reach our to him or her ASAP for further discussion of this matter.

-Check out the best and the worst companies in Computers category for more informed decision or compare Spectacular Computer Repair to other companies on our site.
+Check out the best and the worst companies in Appliances and Electronics category for more informed decision or compare Spectacular Computer Repair to other companies on our site.